How to Tell if Your Child Has a Speech Delay

 4 Trouble understanding language

 Many children are able to understand basic commands and language before they start using words themselves.
-If your child seems to be understanding what they hear--for example, pointing to objects when you name them, or following simple instructions--these are good signs that their receptive language is on track.
-However, if you think your child isn't able to grasp what others are saying, there is a chance that their comprehension is behind.
-Given that children must understand language before they can use it, this would be likely to lead to a delay.
+If your child seems to understand what they hear--for example, they point to objects when you name them, or follow simple instructions--these are good signs that their receptive language is on track.
+However, if you think your toddler isn't able to grasp what others are saying, there is a chance that their comprehension is behind.
+Given that children must understand language before they can use it, this would likely lead to a speech delay.

 5 Frustration when trying to communicate

 It's normal for young children to have some frustration when trying to figure out how to say what they want to.
-They are learning how to speak, after all!
-But, what's not normal is for frustration to be frequent, severe, or for you to never be able to understand what they mean.
+They're learning how to talk, after all!
+But this frustration typically isn't frequent or severe, and you should be able to understand your child at least some of the time.

-If your child is ending up in tears or throwing fits when they're trying to tell you something, this is a strong sign of a speech delay.
-Imagine not being able to communicate when you want something to eat or drink, or if you need help with something.
+If your child often ends up in tears or throws fits when they're trying to tell you something, this is a strong sign of a speech delay.
+Imagine not being able to communicate when you want something to eat or drink, or if you need help.
 That would make anyone upset.

 Try asking your child to show you what they need if they can't tell you.
 Maybe they can point to what they need, or even just give you some clues.

 You can also ask them yes or no questions: "Are you hungry?"
 "Do you want an apple?"
-Find ways to communicate with them in ways that are more direct and simple.
+Find ways to communicate with them that are more direct and simple.

 Concerned about your child's speech?